Spielberg-backed VR startup grabs $20M led by AMC to bring headsets into movie theaters

 It’s worth noting that these will be custom experiences that take advantage of technologies that just isn’t feasible for users to have at home.
 AMC has also signed onto investing $10 million into a content fund for the startup to begin crafting some of the early experiences.

 The movie theater industry isn’t looking to do anybody any favors right now, for them location-based VR is an opportunity to get people back into theaters for experiences that go beyond getting them in front of a bigger screen than they have at home.
-Though box office hits have been getting bigger in scale, less and less Americans are heading to the theaters, opting for the convenience of on-demand movie rentals and streaming sites.
+Though box office hits have been getting bigger in scale, fewer and fewer Americans are heading to the theaters, opting for the convenience of on-demand movie rentals and streaming sites.

 Location-based VR could offer a lot of value, though it obviously presents some logistical issues for theaters that may not exist currently.
-There are already a few startups gaining significant traction early-on.
+There are already a few startups gaining significant traction early on.
 Last month, Disney announced that it would be integrating VR experiences from a company called The Void into two of its Disney theme park resorts.Featured Image: David Paul Morris/Bloomberg/Getty Images

 0